yennycheung/PyLadiesWorkshop/README.md

 # if not, type: source activate rasaenv
 ```
 If you're getting errors, updating conda might help, run: `conda update -n base -c defaults conda`

+## Task 3 (bonus): Play with Rasa Interactive
+After installing `rasa`, you could use that to add intents, entities and stories in a much easier way!
+Have fun.